yasslab/weekly_report_helper/README.md

    `./main.sh`

-4. Then, you can get the summary!.
+4. Then, you can get the summary!
 You may also like to send it with [Weekly Report Sender](https://github.com/yasslab/weekly_report_sender) like this:

    ![Screenshot of Weekly Report Sender](https://raw.githubusercontent.com/yasslab/weekly_report_sender/master/wrs_ss.png)